 RAFT brings together the knowledge and skills of seven leading conservation organizations to find innovative and effective ways of achieving environmental, social and economic sustainability.
-Our partnership approach is positioned as a culture that challenges the ‘business as usual’ approach –one based on competition between organizations and duplication of efforts.

 WHAT MAKES OUR PARTNERSHIP EFFECTIVE?

 By working together, the capacity of each organization is strengthened to fulfill its primary function more effectively and accountably.

 Engaging directly with key local stakeholders in each country enables us to have a view from below, understanding people’s priorities and needs, and working collaboratively to address them.
 RAFT also holds a strong regional presence through Southeast Asia and the Pacific and in major trading nations including China, United States, Australia and EU member states.

 The engagement and the interplay between people from government agencies, businesses, national and local NGOs, community groups, inter-governmental organizations, and training institutions, and their contexts create the conditions for an enabling environment in which cross-sector sustainable development solutions become the norm rather than the exception.

 A leading conservation organization working in over 30 countries in the world to conserve the lands and waters on which all life depends.
 TNC Asia Pacific Forest Program has run in the region for 25 years, providing scientific support to governments, communities and businesses to link policy and financial incentives for sustainable forest management.

 A leading international research institute conducting strategic research on environment and development in Asia Pacific.
 IGES Forest Conservation Team is in charge of developing and promoting policy instruments for the sustainable management and use of forest resources.